Stuck on What Chord Comes Next? Building Progressions by Feel

 Building Chord Progressions: An Emotion-Based Approach

 Music theory tells you what’s possible.
 Your ears tell you what’s good.
-The best approach to writing chord progressions combines both — starting with theory to narrow the options, then using your ears to make the final call.
+The best way to write a chord progression uses both: start with theory to narrow the options, then let your ears make the final call.

 Think in Emotions, Not Just Notes